 Another way many people dull their knives is by not using the right knife for the job.
 For example: a chef’s knife is designed to cut fruits, vegetables, meat and herbs.
 It is not designed to cut through bones, frozen foods, or open cardboard boxes.
 Avoid abusing your knives!
 Use a cleaver or a saw to cut through bones, not your chef’s knife.

 A final very important aspect of maintaining your knives’ sharpness is using a “sharpening steel” frequently.
 When knives begin to dull it is usually a result of the sharp cutting edge rolling over, not actually being dull.
 A steel’s primary function is to straighten the rolled edge, allowing the rolled part to cut cleanly again.
 Using a steel is very simple and fast.
 It literally takes seconds and should be done every few days or as needed.
 Diligent use of a steel to maintain your knives can drastically increase time between sharpenings.
-There are many good videos on youtube on using a sharpening steel.

 Many professional chefs (who use their knives all day long) only sharpen every couple of weeks.
 They achieve this by caring for their knives properly and using a steel at least once every day.
 In home kitchen use, a knife may see an hour of use per day, probably less.
 Professional chefs use their knives many times as much.
 Therefore, a home cook who cares for their knives properly shouldn’t need to sharpen more than every month and probably less frequently than that.